 JHC Navigating Limits Sub-Committee

-The INC 1/11/03 wording reflects modern trading realities and the associated climate information is kept under review by the standing sub-committee.
+The INC 1/11/03 wording is designed for modern trading realities: The associated climate information is kept under review by the standing sub-committee.

 Near-disaster in Arctic illustrates dangers of Northern Sea Route (from Insurance Marine News) September 2018

 Barge MP 3297 broke off its mooring and allided with the berthed Zapolyarnyy (IMO 9404027) early on September 5th in the port of Dudinka in the Russian Arctic.
 While the barge remained intact, the cargo ship sustained dents in its stern accommodation area.
 The incident somewhat took the shine off the arrival of 2017-built Cosco heavylift vessel Tian'en (IMO 9774587) at the French port of Rouen after a 33-day voyage via the Northern Sea Route from China's Lianyungang port, carrying wind farm equipment.